windy-civi/windy-civi/scraper_next/brainstorm.md

 - 🔄 **Reuse Existing Data**
   Works with platforms like OpenStates and Councilmatic, giving us access to many data sources.

-## What about other Feeds

-Lot of government data, like executive orders, are RSS feeds.
-This architecture should naturally allow us to add RSS feeds.

 ## Exploring Data

 ### State/Federal Legislation (via OpenStates)